Notebooks-Now/submission-instructions/index.md

 [Notebooks Now!](https://data.agu.org/notebooks-now/) is an AGU initiative to define standards and workflows for publishing with Computational Notebooks.

 The project is establishing Computational Notebook as a format for submission of research articles, further enabling reproducibility and interactivity within research publications, whilst making the notebook based format a first class part of the scientific record.
-As well as establishing the Notebook format as part of a submission, a machine readable approach is taken for all submission metadata.
+In addition, we suggest a machine readable approach is taken for all submission metadata and content.

 :::{figure} images/notebooks-now-listing-top.png
 Notebooks Now website for hosting and interacting with notebook submissions.